RisenCrypto/RisenCrypto.github.io/_posts/2021-11-28-ExtensionFields.md

 The irreducible polynomial is $t^4 + t + 1$.

 We want to add $P + Q$.
-Let's use sagemath to do use the Group Law formulas to add the points.
+Let's use the Group Law formulas to add the points.

 We have 2 polynomial basis representations here - the coordinates of the Elliptic Curve equation are represented as polynomials & the x & y coordinates of the Curve points are also individually represented as polynomials.